raspberrypilearning/flatgame/en/step_3.md

 --- task ---
 With a tablet or phone take photos of your art.
 This will be the artwork you use for your game, try to take picture in focus and in a light room 📸

-You cam also take close-up photos to add texture to your flatgame and take photos of objects you might want to include in the game.
+You can also take close-up photos to add texture to your flatgame and take photos of things around you that you might want to include in the game.

 GIF - taking photos
 --- /task ---